MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/operations/Configure-AD-FS-Extranet-Smart-Lockout-Protection.md

 ## Manage User Account Activity
 AD FS provides 3 cmdlets to manage user account activity data.
-These cmdlets automatically connect to the node in the farm which holds the master role (though this behavior can be overridden by passing the -Server parameter)
+These cmdlets automatically connect to the node in the farm which holds the master role (though this behavior can be overridden by passing the -Server parameter).

+> [!NOTE]
+> For information on delegating permissions for using these cmdlets, see [Delegate AD FS Powershell Commandlet Access to Non-Admin Users](delegate-ad-fs-pshell-access.md)

+These cmdlets are:

 `Get-ADFSAccountActivity`